bprall/Neuron-Cleft-Segmentation/README.md

 All the code needed to train, create, and display a synaptic cleft segmentation mask is available in the scripts and commands described below.
 Alternatively, you can use notebook titled "main.ipynb," with the cells also described below.

 **Note:** You will need to separately download the [dataset](https://cremi.org/data/) and optionally the [trained model weights and pre-generated mask](https://drive.google.com/drive/folders/1ML912JIxkp9qZ_mLMdHyseDSaqw0EPec?usp=share_link) to run the program.
+Also, to use the pre-trained model, CUDA must be set to GPU.
+Ensure that your environment is properly configured with GPU support to utilize the pre-trained model effectively.

 ## Data